Process and Qualifications

 • Upload a copy of your notarial bond and Oath of Office containing no significant misstatement or omission of facts.

-Step 1: Study for the Test
+1. Study for the Test

 Prepare for the exam using the official guide and resources below: